 How Long it Takes to Get a Green Card After Applying

-Usually, if your application and documentation have been properly filed with the government, the U.S. Citizenship and Immigration Services USCIS will initially send a Form I-797C, Notice of Action, by mail around 2-3 weeks after filing.
+Usually, suppose your application and documentation have been properly filed with the government.
+In that case, the U.S. Citizenship and Immigration Services USCIS will initially send a Form I-797C, Notice of Action, by mail around 2-3 weeks after filing.
 This confirms that you’re an official applicant and begins the I-485 timeline, which includes the following benchmarks:

-- Approximately 5 TO 8 weeks after filing: you receive an appointment notice with the date, time, and location of your biometrics appointment for collecting fingerprints, a photograph, and signature.
+Approximately 5 TO 8 weeks after filing: you receive an appointment notice with the date, time, and location of your biometrics appointment for collecting fingerprints, a photograph, and a signature.

 If approved, your card will be mailed to you by USCIS.
 If it is not approved, you will receive a notice from USCIS by mail explaining why your application was denied.

 In Atlanta, it is currently taking 11.5-18.5 months to process.
 Once your green card arrives, you will no longer need your EAD card.
-As a permanent resident, you have the right to work in and travel outside the United States.
+You can work in and travel outside the United States as a permanent resident.

 Green Card in the Mail?

-Although the entire process can take from 1-10 years depending on the situation, after approval, the cards are currently taking anywhere from a couple of weeks to 3 months to arrive in the mail.
-If, however, you have not received your green card in 90 days and have already entered the United States, you should follow up with USCIS.
+Although the entire process can take 1-10 years, depending on the situation, after approval, the cards currently take anywhere from a couple of weeks to 3 months to arrive in the mail.
+If you have not received your green card in 90 days and have already entered the United States, you should follow up with USCIS.
 They may have received your application but need further information or an additional fee.
 You can also check USCIS’s website for updates on the processing of your application.

 How Long Does it Take After The Approval?

-Once you are approved, you will receive a welcome note to notify you that you have become a legal permanent resident.
+Once approved, you will receive a welcome note to notify you that you have become a legal permanent resident.
 Then you will receive your new permanent resident card (green card).

 If you do not receive your green card within 30 days of getting your welcome notice, call the USCIS Contact Center at 800-375-5283.

-In case an immigrant is applying for a green card from their home country, they are required to go through a consular procedure, meaning their green card application process will be handled by the U.S. consulate or embassy.
+If an immigrant is applying for a green card from their home country, they must go through a consular procedure, meaning their green card application process will be handled by the U.S. consulate or embassy.

 These applicants have to wait for their green cards in their home country.
-That can take from several months to over a year, although the exact time to process a green card application depends on different factors.
-Applicants also have to go through a visa interview with the consular officer who will decide whether to grant the application.
+That can take several months to over a year, although the exact time to process a green card application depends on different factors.
+Applicants must also undergo a visa interview with the consular officer, who will decide whether to grant the application.